-Such documents are called documentary evidence, the word 'evidence'means instruments by which relevant facts are brought by the court viz., witness and documents by means of which the court is convinced of these facts.
+Such documents are called documentary evidence, the word 'evidence' means instruments by which relevant facts are brought by the court viz., witness and documents by means of which the court is convinced of these facts.
 The contents of electronic records may be proved in accordance with provision and it prescribes the mode for proof of contents of electronic records.
-A computer output is deemed document for purposes of proof and sub-section (1) that any information contained in an electronic record which is printed on a paper, stored, recorded or copied in optical or magnetic media produced by computer output shall be deemed to be a document.
+A computer output is deemed document for purposes of proof and sub-section (1)stored, recorded or copied in optical or magnetic media produced by computer output some cases a documents may be unintelligible in its original form without its being converted and displayed on screen or printed out for example in the case of a document stored digitally on magnetic disk.
+However, the original must be produced if it is available this rule would apply where original has been destroyed.